Skip to main content

 }

-In the response, you will receive another sessionToken, which you can re-use to refresh the token again.
-Please always use the latest sessionToken returned by the API to refresh the idToken.
+The response includes a different sessionToken that you can use to refresh the token again.
+Make sure to always use the latest sessionToken returned by the API.

 curl -XPOST -H "ProjectId: <projectId>" -H "UnityEnvironment: <environment name>" https://player-auth.services.api.unity.com/v1/authentication/anonymous